-In Cambodia you start to realize that happiness is in the simple things that surround you.
+In Cambodia you start to realise that happiness is in the simple things that surround you.
 The only thing you need to do is start to see it.
 Not knowing what to expect was the best way to arrive.
 Food, spices, traffic, population, heat, noise, culture, all my senses were sharpened.

 The temples of Angkor Wat are beyond impressive.
 Dedicated to various Buddhist gods, I could easily spend days examining them.
 Around the temple complex I’ve seen young monks dressed in bright orange clothes, children playing, elephants, monkeys and tourist.
 Every temple tells its own story.
 My favorite is the Bayon known as the ‘face temple’ located in the heart of Angkor Thom.
 Unlike Angkor Wat, which looks impressive from all angles, Bayon from afar looks like a pile of rubble until I entered the temple and made my way to the third level.
 Then its magic became apparent, 216 smiling, serene faces started to look at me.